SP151Code/SuhasBio/README.md

 #### 🌱 Things I am currently working on:
 - Perfecting my skills in the field of Computer Science
 - Taking online courses about Data Science and ML
-- Creating prjects in web dev and the join field of music + CS
+- Creating projects in WEB DEV and JAVA

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day